8/9/2012 12:00 AM

 The course is produced by the Texas A&M Engineering Extension Service (TEEX) in collaboration with the Texas Economic Development Council (TEDC).
 It is accredited by the International Economic Development Council.

-The course is limited to 50 participants, and usually fills up fast.
+The course is limited to 50 participants.
 Register by visiting the TEDC website – http://www.texasedc.org/

 and clicking on Upcoming Events.